laoyigrace/subject/doc/source/glanceapi.rst

 * `DefCore Guidelines Repository <https://github.com/openstack/defcore>`_

-Glance and the Images APIs: Past, Present, and Future
+Glance and the Subjects APIs: Past, Present, and Future
 -----------------------------------------------------

-Here's a quick summary of the Images APIs that have been implemented by Glance.
+Here's a quick summary of the Subjects APIs that have been implemented by Glance.
-If you're interested in more details, you can consult the Release Notes for all the OpenStack releases (beginning with "Bexar") to follow the evolution of features in Glance and the Images APIs.
+If you're interested in more details, you can consult the Release Notes for all the OpenStack releases (beginning with "Bexar") to follow the evolution of features in Glance and the Subjects APIs.

-Images v1 API
+Subjects v1 API
 *************

 The v1 API was originally designed as a service API for use by Nova and other